gijit/gi/README.md

 Importantly, native Go imports are turned off while we work on polishing the goroutine system.
 Hence `import "fmt"` won't work.

+As of v1.2.4, close() on channels is available.

 2018 Feb 26 update
 ------------------